Marlins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 12 of the 21 games they were listed as the moneyline favorite this season (57.1%).
+- The Marlins have a 13-9 record in games they were favored on the moneyline (winning 59.1% of those games).

-- Miami has played as moneyline favorites of -210 or shorter in only one game this season, which it lost.
+- Miami has played as moneyline favorites of -225 or shorter in just two games this season, which it split 1-1.

-- The Marlins have a 67.7% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Marlins' implied win probability is 69.2%.

-- The Marlins have put together a 3-2-0 record against the spread this season (covering 60% of the time).
+- The Marlins have collected a 3-2-0 record against the spread this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!